 What’s different about the Trailblazer Apprenticeships?

-This means employers now have the freedom to choose their own apprenticeship training providers.
+This means employers now have the freedom to choose their own apprenticeship training providers and end-point assessment organisations.
 What’s more, they also have the flexibility to negotiate apprenticeship training costs and details with a provider or even deliver their own food training.

 Apprenticeships provide more than simply basic training in an occupation.
-There are now higher level apprenticeships, meaning that businesses can take on apprentices from an Intermediate Level (Level 2) right up to a Degree Level (Level 6-7) depending on the nature of the skills required.
-Also apprenticeships are now graded, which further motivates apprentices to work hard and reach for the top grades.
+There are now higher level apprenticeships, meaning that businesses can take on apprentices from intermediate level (level 2) right up to a degree level (level 6-7) depending on the nature of the skills required.
+Also apprenticeships are now graded, which motivates apprentices to work hard and reach for the top grades.

 Interested in taking on an apprentice?
 Contact us for helpful advice on what the changes to apprenticeships will mean for you – from government funding for apprenticeships to end point assessments.